bevyengine/bevy-website/content/learn/book/the-renderer/render-pipelines.md

 We don't want data that isn't needed sticking around when we could use that space for new textures or meshes.
 However, we also don't want to completely wipe the Render `SubApp`.
-If we have entities and assets that persist in the Main `SubApp`, it doesn't make sense to keep copying them over every frame.
+If there are entities and assets that persist in the Main `SubApp`, it doesn't make sense to keep copying them over every frame.
 Therefore, Bevy synchronizes the Render `SubApp` to the current state of the Main `SubApp`.

 Remember [`RenderEntity`] and [`MainEntity`]?